-Verse 5 begins, "I am the vine; you are the branches."
+Jesus begins verse 5, "I am the vine; you are the branches."
 Again, in the Old Testament, God called Israel His vine (Isaiah 5).
 But Israel failed as a vine.
 Israel did not bring forth good fruit.

 In stark contrast, Jesus claimed to do what Israel failed to do.
 He announced in verse 1, "I am the true vine."
 I am the fulfillment of what God intended for Israel.
 Jesus repeated this claim in verse 5.
 I am the vine.